b-laztornex/alternative-assets-api-/readme.md

 The **Alternative Assets API** is a backend service designed to:

 - **Authenticate Users**: Secure user authentication using `JWT` and `httpOnly` cookies.
-- **Manage Assets**: Allow users to manage their alternative assets, including adding, updating, and retrieving details.
+- **Manage Assets**: Allow users to manage their alternative assets, retrieving details.
-- **Provide Valuation Histories**: Offer detailed valuation histories for assets to track performance over time.
+- **Provide wealth worth**: Offer detailed histories for assets to track performance over time.

 ---